 The adjusted purchase price for phase 1 was \$88.0 million, of which \$5.0 million was paid in cash, \$46.7 million was financed through a seller's note, and we assumed a construction loan on the energy asset project for \$36.3 million.
-We are in process of converting the construction loan to a term loan.
+The construction loan was converted to a term loan in February 2024 and has a maturity date of April 2030.
 We also received cash of \$11.2 million.
-During the year ended December 31, 2023, we paid \$18.4 million in principal on the seller's note, the balance of which was paid in January 2024.
-We also agreed to sell back to the seller investment tax credits for the project acquired as part of this transaction for the fair market value of these credits and we received \$21.0 million in January 2024 for the transfer of these credits.
+In January 2024 we paid off the remaining balance on the seller's note in the amount of \$29.4 million.
+We sold back to the seller ITCs for the project acquired as part of this transaction for the fair market value of these credits and we received \$21.0 million in early 2024 for the transfer of these credits.
 In addition, we assumed a land lease for the energy asset project.
-See Note 8 Leases for additional information on the lease.
+See Note 8 "Leases" for additional information on the lease.

 In the second phase, which closed on January 12, 2024, we acquired BCE, including its interest in one of our consolidated joint venture and its interests in project subsidiaries developing or with rights to develop solar, battery, and microgrid assets for a purchase price of \$39.1 million, of which \$6.6 million was paid at the closing.
-The remaining \$32.5 million was financed by a seller's note accruing interest of 5.0% and is payable in August 2024.
+The remaining \$32.5 million was financed by a seller's note accruing interest of 5.0%, through August 2024 and was adjusted to 9% per annum until the note was paid off in full in November 2024.
 We may be required to make additional contingent payments for this acquisition based on certain projects achieving commercial operation and if the projects qualify for higher energy tax credits than expected.